galette-community/docker/README.md

 ## How to use this image using Docker Compose
 1. Copy [`docker-compose/galette/docker-compose.yml`](docker-compose/galette/docker-compose.yml) and [`docker-compose/galette/.env`](docker-compose/galette/.env) to the folder, where you want to persist your configuration.
 2. Optionally edit the values in `.env`
-3. Create a `config` folder and an empty `config.inc.php` in that folder.
-Or copy the one from [here](.example/config/config.inc.php).
+3. Create a `config` folder and optionally add a `config.inc.php` file to that folder.
+You can copy the one from [here](.example/config/config.inc.php) and adjust it.
 4. Launch with `docker-compose up -d`
 5. Go to http://localhost:8080/installer.php and complete installation (database, etc).
     - Note that http://localhost:8080 will report a failure, but adding /installer will work.

 You're done.

 5. See above for deleting the install folder, advanced configuration and plugin configuration!
-In the docker compose example file, there are commented out lines for the behavior or css volumes.
+In the docker compose example file, there are commented out lines for the css volume.

 ## How to use this image AND a mariadb image using Docker Compose
 1. Copy [`docker-compose/galette-and-mariadb/docker-compose.yml`](docker-compose/galette-and-mariadb/docker-compose.yml) and [`docker-compose/galette-and-mariadb/.env`](docker-compose/galette-and-mariadb/.env) to the folder, where you want to persist your configuration.